Diabetic hyperglycemic hyperosmolar syndrome

 Toggle: English / Spanish

-Diabetic hyperglycemic hyperosmolar syndrome (HHS) is a complication of type 2 diabetes that involves extremely high blood sugar (glucose) levels without the presence of ketones.
-Ketones are byproducts of fat breakdown.
+Diabetic hyperglycemic hyperosmolar syndrome (HHS) is a complication of type 2 diabetes.
+It involves extremely high blood sugar (glucose) levels without the presence of ketones.
+Ketones are waste products of fat breakdown.

 Hyperglycemic hyperosmolar coma; Nonketotic hyperglycemic hyperosmolar coma (NKHHC); Hyperosmolar nonketotic coma (HONK); Hyperglycemic hyperosmolar non-ketotic state

 Diabetic hyperglycemic hyperosmolar syndrome is a condition of:

-The buildup of ketones in the body (ketoacidosis) may also occur.
-However, it is unusual and is often mild compared with diabetic ketoacidosis.
+Buildup of ketones in the body (ketoacidosis) may also occur.
+But it is unusual and is often mild compared with diabetic ketoacidosis.

 This condition is usually seen in people with type 2 diabetes who don't have their diabetes under control.
 It may also occur in those who have not been diagnosed with diabetes.
 The condition may be brought on by:

-Normally, the kidneys try to make up for high glucose levels in the blood by allowing the extra glucose to leave the body in the urine.
+Normally, the kidneys try to make up for a high glucose level in the blood by allowing the extra glucose to leave the body in the urine.
 But this also causes the body to lose water.
-If you do not drink enough fluids, or you drink fluids that contain sugar and keep eating foods with carbohydrates, the kidneys can no longer get rid of the extra glucose.
-Glucose levels in the blood can become very high as a result.
-The blood then becomes much more concentrated than normal (hyperosmolarity).
+If you do not drink enough water, or you drink fluids that contain sugar and keep eating foods with carbohydrates, the kidneys can no longer get rid of the extra glucose.
+As a result, the glucose level in your blood can become very high.

 Risk factors include:

-Symptoms may get worse over a period of days or weeks.
+Symptoms may get worse over days or weeks.